Hipnosis183/hipnosis183.github.io/_posts/2020-05-30-bringing-back-to-modern-life-tonic-trouble.md

 <br>

 Finally, we run the game.
-Note the use of the `-cd-rom:` parameter.
-This will be activated if the portable mode option is selected, and tells the game the CD drive location.
+Note the use of the `-cd-rom:` parameter, which will be activated if the *portable mode* option is selected, and will tell the game the CD drive location.
 Leaving it empty uses the current directory:

 <br>